 It is expected that future YANG modules will create data models for additional control-plane protocol types.
-Such a new module has to define the protocol-specific configuration and state data, and it has to integrate it into the core routing framework in the following way:
+Such new modules will have to define the protocol-specific data nodes, and they will have to integrate into the core routing framework in the following way:

-- o A new identity MUST be defined for the control-plane protocol, and its base identity MUST be set to "rt:control-plane-protocol" or to an identity derived from "rt:control-plane-protocol". - o Additional route attributes MAY be defined, preferably in one place by means of defining a YANG grouping.
-The new attributes have to be inserted by augmenting the definitions of the nodes and and possibly other places in the configuration, state data, notifications, and input/output parameters of actions or RPC operations.
+o A new identity MUST be defined for the control-plane protocol, and its base identity MUST be set to "rt:control-plane-protocol" or to an identity derived from "rt:control-plane-protocol".

+Additional route attributes MAY be defined, preferably in one place by means of defining a YANG grouping.
+The new attributes have to be inserted by augmenting the definitions of the node and possibly other places in the schema tree.